Anxiety and angst as Indians mark one month of lockdown

 She is also lonely and missing her friends.
 "What I have missed the most is going to the park for my evening walk and chatting with my friends.
 I am spending more time on WhatsApp and phone calls these days," she said.
 According to Singh, Kamla Devi's loneliness is not uncommon in these trying times and can be seen across all age groups.

-“My brother had intense pain due to his wisdom tooth but no doctor agreed to see him.
-Eventually, a local chemist prescribed a medicine.
-But it hasn’t been of much help.
-He is still in pain,” Sharma, an IT professional in Gurgaon, said.
-According to Shweta Sharma, a psychologist at Gurgaon’s Columbia Asia Hospital, there are challenges in surviving a lockdown but it is also important to look at the positive aspects and take some of them forward in a post corona life.
-“This lockdown made people recognise the true value of relationships, and team work while sharing household responsibilities.
-Pollution free environment, and consumption of homemade food have been the valuable perks of this lockdown.
+"My brother had intense pain due to his wisdom tooth but no doctor agreed to see him.
+Eventually, a local chemist prescribed medicine.
+But it hasn't been of much help.
+He is still in pain," Sharma, an IT professional in Gurgaon, said.
+According to Shweta Sharma, a psychologist at Gurgaon's Columbia Asia Hospital, there are challenges in surviving a lockdown but it is also important to look at the positive aspects and take some of them forward in a post corona life.
+"This lockdown made people recognize the true value of relationships, and teamwork while sharing household responsibilities.
+Pollution-free environment and consumption of homemade food have been the valuable perks of this lockdown.

 "These are also things that must continue after the pandemic.
 Perhaps, work from home can be accommodated in our routines to regulate pollution, and save resources, and exercising at home must continue, as should a certain amount of 'me time'," Sharma said.
 Actor Rajeev Khandelwal who was in his holiday home in Goa when the lockdown came into effect, said his biggest takeaway has been that one "should not be dependent on others for his/her happiness".

-"It should not be a borrowed happiness.
-One should not feel frustrated if they cannot step out of the house, if there is no one around them.
+"It should not be borrowed happiness.
+One should not feel frustrated if they cannot step out of the house if there is no one around them.
 One should be able to spend time with oneself.
-It is important to find things to engage with to find happiness.”
-Lubdhak Chatterjee, a Kolkata-based filmmaker, said the most difficult thing to come to terms with has been the “fragile” nature of human life as well as the “collective lifestyle of the modern world”.
-“This has been a more challenging reality to accept than just being restricted to my home, and the process is psychologically draining.
-In fact, this might be just the begining of a long process and thus it is important to accept and adapt accordingly,” he said.
+It is important to find things to engage with to find happiness."
+Lubdhak Chatterjee, a Kolkata-based filmmaker, said the most difficult thing to come to terms with has been the "fragile" nature of human life as well as the "collective lifestyle of the modern world".
+"This has been a more challenging reality to accept than just being restricted to my home, and the process is psychologically draining.
+This might be just the beginning of a long process and thus it is important to accept and adapt accordingly," he said.

-COVID-19 has infected over 2.7 million people across the world and claimed at least 1,91,000 lives.
-In India, the death toll has risen to 718 and the number of cases to 23,077, according to the Union Health Ministry on Friday..
+COVID-19 has infected almost 2.8 million people across the world and claimed at least 1,95,000 lives.
+In India, the death toll has risen to 775, and the number of cases to 24,506, according to the Union Health Ministry on Saturday.

 ALSO READ